Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

-The Reels Format: Technical Specs That Matter
+The Reels Format: Technical Specs That Still Matter

 Aspect Ratio: 9:16 (Vertical Full Screen)